 Imagine this.
-Someone is getting abused by their partner, be it physically, emotionally, mentally or even, financially, and this goes on and on and on for a very long time.
-And then something snaps in the person who is getting abused, and they retaliate and stand up against their abuser.
-Shockingly, the moment they do this, the abuser claims that the victim is being abusive towards THEM, and not the other way around.
+Someone is getting abused by their partner, be it physically, emotionally, mentally, or even, financially, and this goes on for a long time.
+And then something snaps in the person who is getting abused, and they retaliate against their abuser.
+The moment they do this, the abuser claims that the victim is being abusive towards THEM, and not the other way around.

 They have completely flipped the table and reversed the situation and so now, the victim becomes the abuser, and the abuser becomes the victim.
 And that my folks, is reactive abuse, in a nutshell.